-Koskie Minsky LLP commenced a class action against the Attorney General of Canada in the Federal Court of Canada on behalf of Métis and Non-Status Indian affected by the “Sixties Scoop” in Canada.
+Koskie Minsky LLP and Paliare Roland Rosenberg Rothstein LLP are counsel in a class action against the Attorney General of Canada on behalf of Métis and Non-Status Indian survivors of the Sixties Scoop.

 On June 7, 2021, the Federal Court certified this action as a class proceeding.
 The Court defined the following persons as members of the class: